Expansive Lie Group Actions: Abstract

 \section{Abstract}

 In this work we introduce a concept of expansiveness for actions of connected Lie groups.
 We study some of its properties and investigate some implications of expansiveness.
-We study the centralizer of expansive actions.
-We investigate the geometric entropy of expansive foliations and prove that any expansive locally-free action of a connected Lie group on a closed manifold has positive geometric entropy.
-We also study these problems for actions of finely generated groups.
+We study the centralizer of expansive actions and introduce $CW$-expansiveness for pseudo-group actions.
+As an application, we prove positiveness of geometric entropy for expansive foliations and expansive group actions.